 on civil society also led the Diet (Parliament) to create a new "committee on third sector organizations."
+10

 In spring 2002, however, the Cabinet of the Japanese Government indicated publicly that it had become aware that the initial approach - the original SNPC legislation - was insufficient to address the needs of the sector as a whole, and it returned to the subject of legal reform for the broader NPO sector.
-At that time it began to consider possible farreaching reforms of the fundamentals of the legal and fiscal framework not only for PBCs (kôeki hôjin) organized under Article 34 of the Civil Code (the PBC System), but also for other legal forms of public benefit bodies.
+At that time it began to consider possible farreaching reforms of the fundamentals of the legal and fiscal framework not only for PBCs (kôeki hôjin)11 organized under Article 34 of the Civil Code (the PBC System), but also for other legal forms of public benefit bodies.
 To assist the Cabinet in its deliberations, three special commissions were appointed by Prime Minister Junichiro Koizumi.
 The first of these terminated without issuing a report.
 The second was chaired by Shiseido Co.'s honorary chairman Yoshiharu Fukuhara and was known as the Fukuhara Commission.
 The third was the Tax Commission, which published only one preliminary report.
 That was, however, quite influential in convincing the Ministry of Finance to agree to reforms of the tax structure in the context of the general tax reform package passed by the Diet in 2008.
+The sector of the general tax reform package passed by the Diet in 2008.